trobrock/trobrock.github.io/_posts/2020-07-11-what-a-year.md

 I'd describe it as changing direction away from something you really want.
 I would describe it as failing.

-I don't like failing, I like learning, but giving up is not learning.
+I don't like failing.
+I like learning, but giving up is not learning.
 It's throwing your hands up and walking away.
 How can I learn and move forward from what this year has dealt out so far?
 Let me look at what's gone well so far, and maybe there is some insight in there.

-First, I've bought a new house, that's always a good thing right?
-I've incorporated my business with my business partner to set the stage for real estate investing (I've even made a few offers).
+First, I bought a new house.
+That's always a good thing right?
+I incorporated my business with my business partner to set the stage for real estate investing (I even made a few offers).
 I bought an RV, which is not something I would've ever bought, or even thought I wanted, but it has been the experience of a lifetime.

-It's hard for me, especially in the moment, to look at the good in the bad, but when I do I find that there is generally something there.
-Even as I write this post I'm stewing through my head an opportunity to be a partner in a business that has gone completely sideways of how I thought it'd go.
+It's hard for me, especially in the moment, to look at the good in the bad.
+But when I do I find that there is generally something there.
+Even as I write this post I'm stewing in my head about an opportunity to be a partner in a business that has gone completely sideways of how I thought it'd go.
 When I look at the surface, all my work the last year has been wasted, I'm continually unable to get the position in a business I'm looking for, I could go on...
 But, when I look deeper I have to see the good, albeit as I type this I fail to see how it'll change things.
 Here it goes anyways.

-First, the opportunity to work on this project still exists, I've been working on getting this opportunity to *work* on this project for years now.
+I've been putting in so much effort to get the opportunity to actually *work* on this project for years now.
 If I lean on my natural over-trusting self, then what I wanted out of the offer to join the business will be there.
 Lastly, I'd be able to work on something with meaning, which is not something I've done a lot of lately.

 What am I going to do?
 I have no idea, maybe writing this down helped me figure it